transloadit/uppy/website/src/docs/react-initializing.md

 category: "React"
 ---

-When using Uppy's React components, an Uppy instance must be passed in to the `uppy={}` prop from the outside.
+When using Uppy’s React components, an Uppy instance must be passed in to the `uppy={}` prop from the outside.
 This Uppy instance must be initialized before passing it to the desired component, and be cleaned up using `uppy.close()` when you are done with it.

 ## Functional Components

 Functional components are re-run on every render.
-This makes it very easy to accidentally recreate a fresh Uppy instance every time, causing state to be reset and resources to be wasted.
+This could lead to accidentally recreate a fresh Uppy instance every time, causing state to be reset and resources to be wasted.

-The `@uppy/react` package provides a hook `useUppy()` that can manage an Uppy instance's lifetime for you.
+The `@uppy/react` package provides a hook `useUppy()` that can manage an Uppy instance’s lifetime for you.
 It will be created when your component is first rendered, and destroyed when your component unmounts.

 ```js
 import Uppy from '@uppy/core'